Rancid Eddie

-Rancid Eddie are an Australian indie rock band from Mount Waverley, Victoria.
+Rancid Eddie is an Australian indie rock band from Mount Waverley, Victoria.
 Their line-up consists of Jessy Kelly (guitar, lead vocals), Matt Sturrock (guitar, lead vocals), Eddie O'Brien (keys), Ash Ravlic (bass guitar), and Andy Sturrock (drums).
 Their music combines elements of indie rock, indie pop, alternative rock, rock, roots, punk, pub rock, surf rock and funk.

 Rancid Eddie rose to prominence in 2021, after gaining traction on TikTok with an acoustic version of their song "Dry" prior to its official release.
-"Dry" became their debut chart appearance, peaking at number 17 on the ARIA Singles Chart, number 40 on the New Zealand Singles Chart, and number 64 on the Irish Singles Chart.
+"Dry" became their debut chart appearance, peaking at number 17 on the ARIA Singles Chart, number 4 on the New Zealand Singles Chart, and number 64 on the Irish Singles Chart.

 In October 2021, the band garnered controversy after various instances of alleged misogynistic behaviour and lyrics, which led to the cancellation of various live performances.

 Career

 2018–2020: Formation and "Club Pleasure"

 Rancid Eddie was formed in Mount Waverley, Victoria, in 2018 by members Jessy Kelly (guitar, lead vocals), Matt Sturrock (guitar, lead vocals), Eddie O'Brien (keys), Ash Ravlic (bass guitar), and Andy (drums).
 On 30 November 2018, they released their debut single "Club Pleasure".
 On 30 August 2019, they released the single "Here We Go Again".
 "Here We Go Again" was co-produced by former Portugal.
 The Man member Noah Gersh and 30 Seconds to Mars producer Jamie Reed.
 On 6 September, Australian music journalism website Life Without Andy exclusively premiered the music video for the track.
 Alongside the premiere, they announced the forthcoming release of an EP titled One Last Dart.